mauricioaniche/mauricioaniche.github.io/english/_posts/2017-04-01-msr-2017-to-mock-or-not-to-mock-an-empirical-study-on-mocking-practices.md

 ---
 id: 876
-title: 'MSR 2017 &#8211; To Mock or Not To Mock?
+title: 'To Mock or Not To Mock?
 An Empirical Study on Mocking Practices'
 date: 2017-04-01T10:57:25+00:00
 author: mauricioaniche
 layout: post